sangermd/website/content/recommendations/_index.md

     content:
       title: From My Library
       text: |
-        Books, videos, podcasts, and other resources that I've found interesting, enjoyable, and somewhat relevant to my work recently.
+        Books, videos, podcasts, and other resources that I have found interesting, enjoyable, and somewhat relevant to my work recently.
     design:
       background: {}